 If you have feelings of sudden panic, your heart rate increases for no apparent reason or you feel like a knot appears in your stomach, you could be suffering from anxiety.
 These days, especially in big cities like London, we have got used to the feelings of being stressed and under pressure.
 Demanding jobs, long commutes, house sharing and managing relationships, all play a part.

-It isn’t normal to feel anxious and stressed though, and if you notice you are getting these feelings more regularly, it is essential to take action to combat it, as it can be a slippery slope to wider health issues.
+It isn’t normal to feel anxious and stressed though.
+If you notice you are getting these feelings more regularly, it is essential to take action to combat it, as it can be a slippery slope to wider health issues.

 Medication is normally the answer when visiting a GP.
-Whilst this may go towards masking the symptoms, providing a temporary fix, it doesn’t tackle the underlying reason.
+Whilst this may go towards masking the symptoms and providing a temporary fix, it doesn’t tackle the underlying reason.

 One way to tackle the route of the issue with anxiety is to practice yoga and meditation.